cyrus-and/cyrus-and.github.io/blog/_posts/2018-02-12-a-macos-anti-debug-technique-using-ptrace.md

 ---
 title: A macOS anti-debug technique using ptrace
-tags: [macOS, ptrace, dtrace, lldb, debug]
+tags: [macOS, ptrace, dtrace, lldb, dyld, debug]
 ---

 This post was initially a StackOverflow [answer] for a question which I stumbled upon when trying to reverse a macOS Objective-C executable (henceforth, `the-program`) and faced, apparently, the same issue.